Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 eterDataPrototypes in the role firstDataPrototype and the other in the role secondDataPrototype.

-#@SECTION: 2.
-One of the following conditions applies:
+ 2. One of the following conditions applies:

 (a) For at least one VariableDataPrototype or ParameterDataProto type deﬁned in the context of the SenderReceiverInterface, Nv